open-contracting-extensions/ocds_medicines_extension/README.md

 - Most of the fields are based on the [Drug](https://schema.org/Drug) definition by the [Schema.org Community Group](https://www.w3.org/community/schemaorg/) and the [Medication Resource](https://www.hl7.org/fhir/medication.html) from [Fast Healthcare Interoperability Resources (FHIR)](https://hl7.org/fhir/) standard.
 - The `administrationRoute` codelist contains the top-level concepts in HL7's [Route of Administration](https://terminology.hl7.org/CodeSystem/v3-RouteOfAdministration/) codelist, excluding any synonymous terms.
 - The `dosageForm` codelist contains the top-level concepts in HL7's [Orderable Drug Form](https://terminology.hl7.org/CodeSystem/v3-orderableDrugForm/) codelist, excluding the specific forms of sprays.
-- The `container` codelist is a copy of the codes and titles from FHIR's [Medication Knowledge Package Type](https://terminology.hl7.org/CodeSystem/medicationknowledge-package-type/) codelist.
+- The `immediateContainer` codelist is a copy of the codes and titles from FHIR's [Medication Knowledge Package Type](https://terminology.hl7.org/CodeSystem/medicationknowledge-package-type/) codelist.
 Given that the terms are undefined in FHIR, the descriptions are copied from corresponding terms from the [EDQM Standard Terms database](https://standardterms.edqm.eu), reproduced with the permission of the European Directorate for the Quality of Medicines & HealthCare, Council of Europe (EDQM).
 The EDQM Standard Terms database is not a static list and content can change over time; the descriptions were retrieved on July 21, 2021.

 ## Background